 Of course, you don’t have to do the entire lawn, perhaps yard grading is only required around your homes foundation or in an area where you put down new grass.
 Regardless of where you do landscape grading be sure to follow proper grading techniques.

 What are the benefits of regrading your lawn?

 The best benefit of regrading your yard is keeping your home safe from water damage.
-If you have a high percentage of rocks and dirt on the surface, then water won’t be able to seep through.
+If you have a high percentage of rocks dirt, and caliche on the surface, then water won’t be able to seep through.
 This could potentially cause flooding, which can cause a lot of damage to your home.

 Another benefit would be the appearance of your yard.
 If you regrade, it should be much easier for water to flow through your yard.
 This will keep the greenery healthy and the look of your yard intact.

 Why shouldn’t I regrade my yard?

 There is no reason to regrade if you have a small yard with only grass.
 It may cause more damage than good.
 You shouldn’t hire someone to do it without knowing if it’s best in your situation.
 If you don’t regrade and there is no damage, you will have wasted money.

 So, what is the best time to regrade your lawn?

 The best time to regrade your lawn depends significantly on what types of greenery you’re going to put down.
 Most equipment will have no problem grading the earth any time of the year, but your plants will be the limiting factor.